Which Korean Job Platforms Actually Work for Foreigners: An Honest Comparison

 Best for: F-series and H-2 workers seeking manufacturing, service, and logistics roles.
 Vietnamese, Indonesian, Mongolian, Nepali, and Burmese speakers who want native-language job search.
 Anyone who wants human support through the application process.

-Honest verdict: Jobploy's 11-language support includes languages almost entirely absent from other platforms: Mongolian, Uzbek, and Burmese.
-For Vietnamese, Mongolian, and Central Asian communities in Korea, Jobploy may be the single most useful platform available in their native language.
-The 1:1 manager feature adds practical human support that no other platform offers at this scale.
+Honest verdict: Jobploy's 11-language support includes Mongolian, Uzbek, and Burmese, languages almost entirely absent from other Korean platforms.
+For Vietnamese, Mongolian, and Central Asian communities, that alone makes it a strong option in their native language.
+The 1:1 manager feature adds practical human support that no English-language platform we know of offers at this scale.
 The listing mix skews toward manufacturing and service, which limits utility for E-7-1 white-collar applicants.
-The 10,000+ listing figure is unverified.

 XpatJobs Korea: korea.xpatjobs.com